 Casey & Kate: Problem solving versus working through the problem

 This is a picture of my son Casey and the love of his life, Kate.
 When Kate and I first met, she thanked me.
-She said she appreciated the fact that I taught Casey to listen to a woman rather than immediately trying to solve the woman’s problem.
+She said she appreciated the fact I taught Casey to listen to a woman rather than immediately trying to solve the woman’s problem.

 This represents several differences between the genders we identify with.

 Males are more autonomous.
 Males tend to work problems out on their own.
 They think it through and come up with a solution and they are done.
 Finished.

 Females tend to think through their problems aloud.
 They need to hear themselves describe the problem.
 They are interested in other people’s feedback.
 Sometimes they have a solution in mind, but they need to vent.

 So, if when a female decides to share a problem with a male, the male’s first instinct is to solve the problem.
 When the male offers his solution to the problem, the female is baffled.
 That’s not what she was asking for.
 He hasn’t even heard her describe the entire problem.
 Now she’s perturbed because the male wasn’t listening to her.
 And the male is confused because his solution would obviously solve the problem; end of discussion.

 Now, when Kate vents, my son says the solution to her problem still jumps into his head.
 But he identifies it as a communication noise, pushes it aside and turns his attention toward listening.
 If it turns out Kate just needs to vent, then he’s done his job (and he is a hero).
 If he thinks Kate seriously wants to hear his ideas, Casey says he’ll wait until she asks.
 (BTW- You’re welcome, Kate!)

 Okay, this video is a bit over the top, but it’s an example of what females want versus what males think the problem is.